Cross-ratio degrees and perfect matchings: Introduction

-\subsection{Gromov-Witten theory}
+\subsubsection{Gromov-Witten theory}

-It follows from our formulation of $d_{\mathcal{T}}$ as a curve-counting invariant (Section \ref{sec:Reformulation}) that $d_{\mathcal{T}}$ is a Gromov-Witten invariant of $(\P^1)^{n-3}$, see Remark \ref{rem:Gromov-Witten}.
-As $(\P^1)^{n-3}$ is toric, $d_{\mathcal{T}}$ may be computed via techniques such as torus localization \cite{Kontsevich1995} or mirror theorems \cite{Givental1998toric}.
-Yet again, it seems unfeasible to find a relationship between $d_{\mathcal{T}}$ and the combinatorial structure of $\mathcal{T}$ via these methods.
+We show (Corollary \ref{cor:GromovWitten}, which combines Theorem \ref{thm:TurnIntoCurveCounting} with a result of \cite{FultonPandharipande1997}) that $d_{\mathcal{T}}$ is a \emph{Gromov-Witten invariant} of $(\P^1)^{n-3}$, a type of curve-counting invariant known for its relationship to mirror symmetry.
+As $(\P^1)^{n-3}$ is toric, $d_{\mathcal{T}}$ may be computed via well-known techniques such as torus localization \cite{Kontsevich1995} or mirror theorems \cite{Givental1998toric}.
+Again, however, it appears difficult to find a relationship between $d_{\mathcal{T}}$ and the combinatorial structure of $\mathcal{T}$ via these methods.